5 Reasons Why Client Reporting is Crucial for a Managed Service Provider

 It is a scary power to wield.
 That is why earning your client’s trust is important.
 You have to show that you only have their best interest in mind.

 Client reporting helps you achieve that.
-By being honest about everything, even the negative things, you are showing that you have nothing to hide.
-It also shows that you are proactive in your approach, not only in maintaining your client’s IT assets, but also protecting it.
+By being legitimate about everything, even the negative things, you’re showing that you have nothing to hide.
+It also shows that you are proactive in your approach, not only in maintaining your client’s IT assets but also in protecting them.

 - It Shows Results

 You can build trust, and you can improve customer relationships all you want but, in the end, all that matters are results.

 Those are things that cannot be explained by rhetoric.
 It has to be substantial data-driven numbers.
 And your client reports will do that.

 Again, it will show the status of your IT assets, including the threats, bugs, and all the other issues that you encountered and resolved for your client.